3 Common Myths That Cause Caregiver Guilt

 A great way to learn from experience is to join a caregiver support group.
 You can get valuable advice from people who have already gone through similar situations.

-It’s important to do research and try to prepare, but remember that you can’t plan for everything or predict the outcome of major decisions.
+It’s essential to research and prepare, but remember you can’t plan for everything or predict the outcomes of significant decisions.

 Regularly remind yourself that you’re doing your best and that nobody can control everything or know the future.